List of Futurama episodes

-The original 72-episode run of Futurama was produced as four seasons; Fox broadcast the episodes out of the intended order, resulting in five aired seasons.
-As consequence, the show's canon is disrupted by the broadcast order.
-For example, the episode "Fry and Leela's Big Fling" follows on from the ending of the previous episode in production order (which is "T.: The Terrestrial"), however, the previous episode in broadcast order is "2-D Blacktop".
-This was not intended by the show's creators.
+The original 72-episode run of Futurama was produced as four seasons; however, after the first season, Fox broadcast the episodes out of the intended order, resulting in five aired seasons.
+As a consequence, the show's continuity is disrupted by the broadcast order.
+For example, the episode "Fry and Leela's Big Fling" follows on from the ending of the previous episode in production order (which is "T.: The Terrestrial"); however, the episodes were not aired consecutively.
+Each of the show's 26-episode sixth and seventh seasons on Comedy Central was split into two 13-episode halves and broadcast effectively as four separate broadcast seasons over four years.
+Some of the episodes of those seasons were also aired out of production order, though episodes always aired within the half-season they were produced.
 Moreover, different regions and networks use different ordering for the episodes.
-Some countries broadcast Futurama in the intended four-season order.
-In the UK, the first 13 episodes of the series' second run were released on DVD/BD as "season five", which is entirely different to the "season five" shown by Fox.
-This list features the episodes in original production order, as featured on the DVD box sets.
+Some countries broadcast the original 72 episodes in the four-season production-order.
+In the UK, the first 13 episodes of the series' sixth (production) season were released on DVD/BD as "season five".

 Series overview

-Fox broadcast many episodes of the original four production seasons of Futurama out of order (though the first season was aired completely in order), resulting in five broadcast seasons.
-Comedy Central chose to air the parts of season 6 and 7 out of order as well.
-This list follows the season box sets, which feature the episodes in the original, intended production season order, ignoring the order of broadcast.
+This list follows the season box sets, which feature the episodes in the original production season order, ignoring the order of broadcast.
+The original run was released on Fox and its first revival was on Comedy Central.
+The second revival is domestically on Hulu, while internationally it is on Disney+, and it has alternatively been titled the eighth and ninth seasons (production), and the eleventh and twelfth seasons (broadcast).
+The tenth and eleventh production seasons will also be considered as Futurama's thirteenth and fourteenth broadcast seasons.